mhk150230/Michael-Kim-Bio/index.md

 > So in other words, if you’re not qualified to do it, you need that experience."
 > - Russell Wilson

 Don't get me wrong, I still value experience!
-However, there's much more left to come; this quote will continue to push me as I encounter new situations and grow as an individual!
+However, there's much more new experiences to come; this quote will continue to push me as I encounter new situations and grow as an individual!

 > "Everything negative - pressures, challenges - is all an opportunity for me to rise"
 > - Kobe Bryant